 The effects of ice, in particular, stimulate the brain to a greater degree than regular methamphetamine but stimulates the heart, blood vessels, and lungs to a lesser degree.
 The decrease in cardiovascular effects, up to 25% less than that of regular crank, encourages users to smoke more, resulting in more overdoses and a quicker disruption of neurotransmitters.
 This disruption means more tweaking or severe paranoid, hallucinatory, and hypervigilant thinking, along with greater suicidal depression and addictive use.

-There are three different forms of street methamphetamine:
+There are three different forms of illicit methamphetamine:

 - Crank or methamphetamine sulfate

 - Ice or dextro (right) isomer methamphetamine base- 2 to 4 times stronger and stimulating the brain then the levo (left) isomer

 - Desoxyn or dextro methamphetamine hydrochloride is used to treat attention deficit hyperactivity disorder and obesity.

 |d-Methamphetamine HCl||Dark yellowish green||Deep reddish orange||Dark blue|